 Catch last week’s episode: Wine Women & Writing Radio with Pamela Fagan Hutchins & NYT-bestseller C.C.
 Hunter!

 The question, then, was what was next.
 I didn’t want to start with a new character.
 I wanted to stay in the world I had created.
 If I wasn’t going to focus on Katie anymore, I had to choose between Michele and my other characters, Emily and Ava.
 I wanted to wait to write more about Michele.
 She’s my most personal character.
 The one most like me and my life.
 She needed space in the timeline of my books to heal.
 That left Emily and Ava.

 And I’m going to be totally honest: I wrote about Emily first because Ava terrifies me!!!
 (For more on that, read Part One of the Story Behind the Story, on Cultural Appropriation)

 Emily has become popular now in her own right.
-I’ve introduced new female characters, two of whom are slated for what is now known as the What Doesn’t Kill You series: Laura (introduced in the Emily novels) and Maggie (introduced in Fighting for Anna).
+I’ve introduced new female characters, two of whom are slated for what is now known as the What Doesn’t Kill You world: Laura (introduced in the Emily novels) and Maggie (introduced in Fighting for Anna).
 As with any author of multiple protagonists, I find people who are #TeamKatie, #TeamMichele, or #TeamEmily, and that’s totally cool.
 But meanwhile people have been asking for more AVA.